ChenSunMac/C-Shell-Toturial-CSC209/review/c-programming.md

+**0.** True or False:

+- Global variables should never be declared in header files.

 **1.** Consider the C program below which produces the output:
 ```
 Even positions are 0246 and odd positions are 1357